 The address of Lakeridge is 103-105 W. Vadnais Blvd.
-It is a two-story concrete block building and the training area consists of approximately 4,000 square feet in the lower level of the building.
+It is a two-story concrete block building approximately 4,000 square feet in the lower level of the building, with 2525 square feet of program space.

 The interior design of the space is situated whereby the training areas and staff offices occupy the vast majority of the building.
 A hallway provides access to all areas of the building.
 There are four bathrooms within this space.